.NET Standard Library code sharing

 Creating a .NET Standard Library

-Adding a .NET Standard Library to your solution is fairly straight forward.
+You can add a .NET Standard Library to your solution with these steps:

 In the Add New Project dialog, select the .NET Core category and then select .NET Standard Library: